Our fear of forgetting important things

 Strategies and tools

-I will not analyze too much about why this happens but I think it’s a recedue from the time when you got one change per 12 months to change your mind.
+I will not analyze too much about why this happens but I think it’s a residue from the time when you got one change per 12 months to change your mind.
 That work had to be perfect and could not be changed.
 So we put in a lot of work into it and if someone (like I’m doing) would say: bah - that’s not important.
 Well, then that would hurt.
 Plenty.

-However, that requires a very different approach to how to handle requirements and initatives on what to do next.
+However, that requires a very different approach to how to handle requirements and initiatives on what to do next.
 Just as many things will change once you start to iterate faster, so will this part of your process.

 If you read closely above you might have noticed that I repeated a few things.
 That was not by accident.
 Because instead of getting detailed control on the how and what control will shift to steering more from the why part.
 Why are we doing this?
 What does success look like?
 What business metrics do we want to affect?

-This is the “change in the world” (Jeff Patton) that we want to achive.
+This is the “change in the world” (Jeff Patton) that we want to achieve.
 The What/How part of how it’s implemented is not very interesting.
 If we can accomplish the change in a radically different way than first envisioned, and in doing so writing less code, that would be awesome.

 Code is cost, as Dan North puts it.
 And quite frankly so is everything we do in order to produce working software in production, used by users.
 That last part is the value.